finalcut/finalcut.github.io/_posts/2012-10-02-android-change-keyboard-based-on-app.markdown

 Well, fortunately, Tasker has come to the rescue yet again.
 Note, however, that you need a rooted device to do this stuff.
 I am not going to take the time right now to explain how to root your device sorry.
-Instead I'll assume you've rooted and you own [Tasker](https://play.google.com/store/apps/details? id=net.dinglisch.android.taskerm&feature=related_apps#?t=W251bGwsMSwxLDEwOSwib mV0LmRpbmdsaXNjaC5hbmRyb2lkLnRhc2tlcm0iXQ..).
+Instead I'll assume you've rooted and you own [Tasker][tasker].

-After installing Tasker you will also need a plugin called [Secure Settings](h ttps://play.google.com/store/apps/details?id=com.intangibleobject.securesettin gs.plugin&feature=search_result#?t=W251bGwsMSwxLDEsImNvbS5pbnRhbmdpYmxlb2JqZWN 0LnNlY3VyZXNldHRpbmdzLnBsdWdpbiJd).
+After installing Tasker you will also need a plugin called [Secure Settings][secureSettings].
 You can get it at the play store.
 Ok, before you jump into tasker first start up Secure Settings, switch to the Helper Tab, and install the helper.
 You can't do anything without the Helper;
 it is what gives you access to the command to change the keyboard.